 However, just like the hair on our heads, eyebrows can also be vulnerable to thinning and hair loss, leading to self-confidence issues.2

+When this happens, understanding the cause and treatments available is important so we can prevent the issue.
 This article highlights some of the main ways to identify eyebrow hair loss, delving into the diagnostic methods commonly used and the most effective treatment options available.

 What causes eyebrow hair loss?